Ezzpify/HookGit/README.md

 # General information

 HookGit is an inhouse utility that was developed for Tapp Solutions.
-It provides:
+The repository for this application has been made public for others to get ideas how to implement similar features in their apps.

+HookGit provides the following:

 - GitHub webhook support
    - Notifying when events occure in a repository such as, but not limited to: Pushed, Commit comments, Issues, Project cards, labels